motion/orbit/next.md

 - fixed show/hide to be smooth
 - simplified some stuff so panes are easier to customize
 - fixed ref to properly trigger changes
+- { flex } elements in actionbar
+- cancel crawl working in browser + ora
+- stack traces nice in electron
+- working open/close settings pane in electron

 # now

+- Crawler: can start/cancel/see progress in a drawer
+- Crawler: can confirm results afterwards
+- Assemble 5 good knowledgebases to test on from Zendesk/Intercom/other
+- OAuth into Slack + settings pane to choose a room
+- Slack scan room for and collect links
+- Slack import using Readability
+- Crawler: if on a knowledgebase root of known type, have it auto-crawl

 - bug: if chrome is empty tab, dont show context
 - ux: better "unfocused" state visuals